Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Experimental Setup

 \subsection{Datasets}

 \begin{description}[style=unboxed,leftmargin=0em,listparindent=\parindent] \parskip{0em} \item[FEVER.]
 We validate our approach on FEVER \cite{thorne-etal-2018-fever} and our newly collected dataset of token-level rationales.
 FEVER is composed from claims constructed from Wikipedia.
 Each annotator was presented with an evidence sentence, and first sentence of articles from hyperlinked terms.
-In FEVER, examples in development set contain multi-way annotation of relevant sentences (i.e., each annotator selected set of sentences he considered relevant).
-To analyze performance of our components on samples that need multi-hop reasoning, we further create subsets of training/development set: \begin{itemize} \item FEVER$_{MH}$ contains only examples where all annotators agreed on that more than 1 sentence is required for verification.

-\item FEVER$_{{MH}_{ART}}$ contains only examples, where all annotators agreed that multiple sentences from different articles are required for verification. \end{itemize} We include the subset statistics in Table~\ref{tab:dataset_statistics}.
+In FEVER, examples in development set contain multi-way annotation of relevant sentences, i.e., each annotator selected set of sentences (evidence group) they considered relevant.
+To analyze performance of our components on samples that need multi-hop reasoning, we further created subsets of training/development set.
+FEVER$_{MH}$ contains only examples where all annotators agreed on that more than 1 sentence is required for verification, whereas FEVER$_{{MH}_{ART}}$ contains only examples, where all annotators agreed that \textit{sentences from different articles} are required for verification.
+As majority of examples of FEVER$_{MH}$ are from FEVER$_{{MH}_{ART}}$, we only evaluate on FEVER$_{MH}$.
+We include the subset statistics in Table~\ref{tab:dataset_statistics}.

 \item[TLR-FEVER] To validate token-level rationales, we collect our own dataset on random subset of validation set (only considering examples with gold sentence annotation).
 We collect 4-way annotated set of token-level rationales.
 The annotators were the colleagues with NLP background from our lab.
 We instruct every annotator via written guidelines, and then we had 1-on-1 meeting after annotating a few samples, verifying that contents of the guidelines were understood correctly.
 We let annotators annotate~$100$ samples, resolve reported errors manually, obtaining~$94$ samples with fine-grained token-level annotation.
 In guidelines, we simply instruct annotators to \textit{highlight minimal part of text they find important for supporting/refuting the claim.
 There should be such part in every golden sentence (unless annotation error happened).} The complete guidelines are available in Appendix~\ref{app:annotation_guidelines}.